scalabli/quo/docs/utils.rst

 Showing Progress Bars
 ---------------------

-.. versionadded:: 2.0

 Sometimes, you have command line scripts that need to process a lot of data, but you want to quickly show the user some progress about how long that will take.
-Click supports simple progress bar rendering for that through the :func:`progressbar` function.
+Quo supports simple progress bar rendering for that through the :func:`progressbar` function.

 The basic usage is very simple: the idea is that you have an iterable that